 Foot Pain After 50: Common Conditions & Expert Treatment in Michigan

 Quick answer: Treatment for foot pain after 50 common conditions treatment michigan follows a stepwise approach: 1) conservative care first (rest, ice, supportive footwear, OTC anti-inflammatories), 2) physical therapy and targeted exercises, 3) in-office treatments (injections, custom orthotics) if conservative fails at 4-6 weeks, 4) surgery for refractory cases.
 Most patients resolve at step 1 or 2.
-Call (810) 206-1402.
+Book online, or call (810) 206-1402.

 Adult Care > After 50